S-shah93/Project-1---HTML-CSS/README.md

 [Back to top](<#contents>)

 # Acknowledgements
-The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
+The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/).
 As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, and all at the Code Institute for their help and support.
-Wawas Woods is a fictional company but it exists in everything but the business title.
-Currently it is more of a hobby!
+Mecca Travel is a information site that I thought could be benifictial for people travelling to Mecca.

 Ewan Colquhoun 2021.